theothertomelliott/versioned-with-actions/README.md

 # versioned-with-actions

-A mini-project to set up commit-driven releases for projects of various types.
+A mini-project to set up commit-driven releases via GitHub actions.

 Releases are managed using the [semantic-release](https://semantic-release.gitbook.io/) tool.